NBTSC Worktrades 2023

 Notes on filling out the application

 The application will instruct you: “Please explain your family’s financial situation, telling why it would be helpful for you to receive financial assistance. ” Sometimes people say not much more than “money is tight.”
 That doesn’t tell us much – maybe it’s tight because you’d rather spend it on clothes or a cruise.
-“Four of us are living on a teacher’s salary” is a little better, but really not that helpful.
-Specific numbers can be useful if you’re willing to share them, but so can explanatory info such as:
+“Four of us are living on a public teacher’s salary” is a little better, but really not that helpful.
+Specific numbers can be useful if you’re willing to share them, and so can explanatory info such as:

-We are a single parent household: my brother, my mom, and me.
+“We are a single parent household: my brother, my mom, and me.
 My mom works part time so that we can unschool.
 Although my parents have been divorced for a long time, my dad has only recently stopped supporting my “extra” activities financially.
 Sometimes just paying for our regular monthly expenses is challenging, so saving up for extras can be difficult.
-I’m used to doing yardwork for neighbors and working to pay for a lot of my extras and I have a plan for paying for NBTSC, but without the worktrade, it will be extremely difficult for me to save the full tuition.
+I’m used to doing yardwork for neighbors and working to pay for a lot of my extras and I have a plan for paying for NBTSC, but without the worktrade, it will be extremely difficult for me to save the full tuition.”

 NBTSC worktrade categories

-- Deposits: All worktrade applicants — including full worktrade applicants — pay the $150 camp deposit, just like everyone else.
+- Deposits: All worktrade applicants — including full worktrade applicants — pay the $250 camp deposit, just like everyone else.
 For most worktraders it just goes toward the amount you still owe us.
 For full worktraders, it acts as collateral: come to camp and fulfill your worktrade agreement, and we refund that deposit right after camp.
 But if you cancel your registration after our cancellation deadline or simply don’t show up, you forfeit your deposit.
-If you come to camp and don’t do your worktrade, you don’t get it back either.
+If you come to camp and don’t satisfactorily complete your worktrade, you don’t get it back either.
 (Not to mislead–our full worktraders have almost never let us down; quite the opposite.)

 Specific discounts and work requirements

-Oregon Session 2 (Camp Myrtlewood, 14 nights)
+Oregon (Camp Myrtlewood, 14 nights)